PalmettoPride to coordinate Earth Day statewide cleanup

 Litter pickup events are a great way to build relationships among families, neighbors, employees and elected officials.
 This is an inexpensive way to protect and restore neighborhoods from the negative impacts litter can influence including quality of life and community safety.

-Contact PalmettoPride to identify a county coordinator near you or to be a group leader by visiting info@palmettopride.org or call 877-725-6034.
+Contact PalmettoPride to identify a county coordinator near you or to be a group leader.
 Supplies will be provided.
+For more information visit info@palmettopride.org or contact 877-725-6034